open-webui/docs/docs/tutorials/integrations/apache.md

 # Ollama Model Configuration

-## For the Ollama model configuration, use the following Apache VirtualHost setup:
+## For the Ollama model configuration, use the following Apache VirtualHost setup

 Navigate to the apache sites-available directory: